-509 Occurrences
+Occurrences

-The number of occurrences of free-sporing vascular plants is much greater in the 510 Pliensbachian than in other analyzed stages (Fig. 9a), with Dipteridaceae and Osmundaceae 511 being the most representative families (Fig. 9a, 9b).
-The occurrences for Neocalamitaceae 512 abruptly drop in the Rhaetian and Hettangian and persist up to the Sinemurian as relicts.
-The 513 families Dipteridaceae, Osmundaceae, and Equisetaceae are the most frequent in the Lower 514 515 Jurassic (Fig. 4, 9a, 9b), whereas in the Middle Jurassic, the most common are the 516 Osmundaceae.
-The number of pteridophyte records abruptly declines in the Upper Jurassic.
-Considering the proportion of occurrences (Fig. 9b), Osmundaceae is a dominant family 517 518 within ferns during almost all the studied interval, Dipteridaceae is important in the Rhaetian and Lower Jurassic, the Equisetaceae increases its representation throughout the Jurassic, 519 520 and Gleicheniaceae is more relevant in the uppermost Lower and lowermost Middle Jurassic.
-521 As the few fern fossil records during the Tithonian correspond to specimens assigned to 522 Coniopteris, which is a putative Dicksoniaceae genus, the importance of this family in the Upper Jurassic is overrated.
-Lycophytes are very infrequent in the studied bin.
-523 The occurrences of pteridosperms severely decline from the Carnian up to the 524 525 Hettangian, increase from the Sinemurian up to the Toarcian, and drop again from the
+The number of occurrences of free-sporing vascular plants was much greater in the Pliensbachian than in other analyzed stages (Fig. 9a), with Dipteridaceae and Osmundaceae being the most representative families (Figs. 9a, 9b).
+The occurrences for Neocalamitaceae abruptly dropped in the Rhaetian and Hettangian and persisted up to the Sinemurian as relicts.
+The families Dipteridaceae, Osmundaceae, and Equisetaceae were the most frequent in the Early Jurassic (Figs. 4, 9a, 9b), whereas in the Middle Jurassic, the most common were the Osmundaceae.
+The number of pteridophyte records abruptly declined in the Late Jurassic.
+Considering the proportion of occurrences (Fig. 9b), Osmundaceae was a dominant family within ferns during almost all the studied interval, Dipteridaceae was important in the Rhaetian and Early Jurassic, Equisetaceae increased its representation throughout the Jurassic, and Gleicheniaceae was more relevant in the latest Early and earliest Middle Jurassic.
+As the few fern fossil records during the Tithonian correspond to specimens assigned to Coniopteris, which is a putative Dicksoniaceae genus, the importance of this family in the Late Jurassic is overrated.
+Lycophytes were very infrequent in the studied bin.